 Sight words are one tool for helping students learn how to be fluent readers.
 The challenge for English Language Learners (and all students) in learning these words because the majority of sight words and other high-frequency words, do not have visuals that are easily associated with them.
 This can make it more challenge to give meaning to these words.
 In summary teaching sight words in the context of a phrase or sentence allows students to better remember them.
 Here are some specific strategies for teaching sight words to English Language Learners.

 Disclosure: This post contains Amazon affiliate links, which means I may receive a commission if you click on an Amazon link and make a purchase.
 This does not cost you any extra money.

 1. Use High-Quality Non-Fiction Easy Readers

 Nonfiction is a great tool for teaching sight words to English Language Learners.
 This is particularly true for older ELLs.
-There are many high quality easy readers that use photographs or simple pictures.
+There are many high-quality easy readers that use photographs or simple pictures.
 This allows ELLs to learn new vocabulary words at the same time they are learning sight words.
 The context of the books gives meaning to sight words.

 2. Use Simple Sentences and Phrases with Pictures